 If you fancy a break from the beaches, then head inland to The Jozani Chwaka Bay National Park.
 This is home to the Zanzibar Red Colobus monkeys, which are only found in Zanzibar.
 Many companies offer trips here, alternatively, most taxis will offer a return service.

 Zanzibar holds a very special place in my heart, and I would encourage anyone to add it to their bucket list.
-It truly feels like an undiscovered island, a beautiful place full of lovely people and the BEST beaches.
+It truly feels like an undiscovered island, a beautiful place full of lovely people and the most incredible beaches.

 This list includes just a few of the things to do in Zanzibar.
 Let me know which are your favourites!